zilexa/Homeserver/filesystem/README.md

 - Background scrub process to find and to fix errors on files with redundant copies: data integrity.
 - Online filesystem defragmentation
 - Great for SSDs and HDDs.
-- Until BcacheFS is released and stable, the best choice.

 Downsides:
 - minimally slower, but this will be unnoticeable for our use case.
-- No support for a cache drive, solved by using MergerFS instead of BtrFS features for pooling.
+- No support for a cache drive, solved by using MergerFS for pooling instead of BtrFS features for pooling.
+In this case, the drives will be formatted as BtrFS single.
+When BcacheFS (potential BtrFS successor) is released, the MergerFS solution is probably not necessary anymore.

 ### Adding an SSD as cache for the data disk pool
 If your boot drive is large enough, you can use a folder on it for caching of your data drives.
 If you have a secondary SSD, you can dedicate that one fully.